-The cannabis industry can be broken down into four main areas; a) medical cannabis, b) pharmaceutical cannabis, c) recreational cannabis and d) CBD infused products.
-Canada has a critical advantage in becoming a leader in this industry.
-This is demonstrated by Canada becoming the first G7 country to legalise first medical, then recreational cannabis; and by the Canadian Stock Exchange being the first to approve cannabis listings.
+The Cannabis industry can be broken down into four main areas; a) medical cannabis, b) pharmaceutical cannabis, c) recreational cannabis and d) CBD infused products.
+Canada is at a critical advantage in becoming leaders in this industry.
+This is demonstrated by Canada becoming the first G7 country to legalise first medical, and now recreational cannabis with the Canadian stock exchange being the first to approve cannabis listings.

 The combined market capital for the top five Canadian cannabis companies is valued at over \$40 billion, and in 2018, Canadian cannabis firms raised approximately \$11.8 billion.
 While the cannabis industry is currently a thriving market, there are some risks and concerns that should be addressed if we are to maintain our competitive advantage.
 These include addressing environmentally unsustainable practices, relatively low investment into R&D and clinical development, limited product offerings, prioritization of the recreational market, public health concerns and limited intellectual property protection.
 There is a real need to merge science and business in order to overcome these limitations and ensure Canada maintains its leadership position in this market.

-The current cultivation practices of cannabis in Canada typically include capex heavy indoor facilities that are both environmentally unsustainable, due to their massive energy consumption, and globally
+The current cultivation practices of cannabis in Canada typically include capex heavy indoor facilities that are both environmentally unsustainable, due to their massive energy consumption, and globally uncompetitive (Table 1).

-Table 1: Summary of the commonly used cultivation practices for cannabis with respect to both economic and environmental factors.
+Table 1: Summary of the commonly used cultivation practices for cannabis with respect to botheconomic and environmental factors.

-Cultivation Practice Cost/kg Yield CO2 +/- Environmental Impact Climate Control Lighting Indoor High High + High ? - ; High Tech Green House Medium - High High + Medium - High Medium - Low Tech Green House Low Medium - High - Low - Medium None - Low Natural Outdoor Low Low Low - Medium None Natural
+Cultivation Practice Cost/kg Yield CO2 +/- Environmental Impact Climate Control Lighting Indoor High High + High & ÷Ö: High Tech Green House Medium - High High + Medium - High Medium - 장 🔆 🗘 Low Tech Green House Low Medium - High - Low - Medium None - Low Natural Outdoor Low Low - Low - Medium None Natural